Ten Essential Rules I Live (And Write Fiction) By

 9. Don’t be afraid to try something new.

-Question: What is one new thing you would like to try this year?
+Question: Embrace change by asking yourself what is one new thing you would like to try this year?

 10. Courtesy and kindness go a long way.